rushjimoh/ImageProcessing/README.md

 In return, this will make the text from historical articles easier to index and catalog for future research

 ## SPIN Project [link spin page](http://spin.ncsa.illinois.edu/)
-* The reason why I am exploring this topic is to understand differences between scanned pages and born digital document for astrophysical literature
+The reason why I am exploring this topic is to understand the differences between scanned pages and born digital documents for astrophysical literature.
+In other words, we to ask ourselves, "what makes an image look old?"

+An example, from previous work, that highlights the task we are doing, shows the different transformations that. an be conducted on an image, using code, to make a new image, look old.

 * Starting to explore the scanned pages with image processing methods in Python